JerryZhangZZY/DnsRelay/docs/report.md

 <center><b><font size ='2'>Figure 2.
 Functional modules</font></b></center></font>

-Client first send an capsulate UDP datagram request to the resolver.
-The resolver decapsulate it and check if the request domain is cached.
-If the result is found in cache, then encapsulate it into the packet and send it back to the client.
-Otherwise, it should relay the request to the remote DNS server, then pass the server's response back to the client.
+Client first sends an capsulate UDP datagram request to the resolver.
+The resolver decapsulates the request and checks if the request domain is cached.
+If the result is found in cache, it encapsulates the result into a packet and sends it back to the client.
+Otherwise, it should relay the request to the remote DNS server, and then pass the server's response back to the client.
 Note that this is just the basic structure of DNS relay which only add a function of local caching.

 #### 2.1.3.
 DNS Datagram